 Can You Replicate This?

 I truly think what I have done can be replicated.
-Will your path and journey look exactly the same as mine?
+Will your path and journey look the same as mine?
 Of course not, that is silly.
 Yet can you take things I mentioned and apply them to your life to improve your situation.
 You sure as hell can do that.

 That is what I have done over and over again.
 I have learned and taken away something from everyone I meet and read about in this community.
 That is something I learned at a very young age.
 Take things from others and apply them to your life to improve your situation.